Responsive Images

 , and picture

-Can I use both density and width descriptor in srcset?
+Can I use both density and width descriptors in srcset?

-No. As per the specifications about how srcset
+No. As per the specifications for how srcset

-Why do we need sizes attribute with srcset?
+Why do we need the sizes attribute with srcset?

 Why do we use width and not a height in srcset?